Herschell Gordon Lewis: Early life

 Herschell Gordon Lewis was born in 1926 in Pittsburgh, Pennsylvania, the son of Geraldine (Waldman) and Emmanuel.
-Lewis was Jewish.
-His father died when he was six years old; his mother never remarried.
+His father died when Lewis was six years old; his mother never remarried.
 Lewis's family then moved to Chicago, Illinois, where he spent the majority of his adolescence.
 After graduating from high school, Lewis received bachelor's and master's degrees in journalism at Northwestern University in nearby Evanston, Illinois.
 A few years later, he briefly taught communications at Mississippi State University.
-He was lured from his academic career to become the manager of WRAC Radio (now WRJN) in Racine, Wisconsin, and later to become a studio director at WKY-TV (now KFOR-TV) studio in Oklahoma City.
+He was lured from his academic career to become the manager of WRAC Radio (WRJN) in Racine, Wisconsin, and later to become a studio director at WKY-TV (KFOR-TV) studio in Oklahoma City.

 In 1953, Lewis began working for a friend's advertising agency in Chicago while teaching graduate advertising courses at night at Roosevelt University.
 In the meantime, he began directing TV commercial advertisements for a small production company called Alexander and Associates.
 Lewis later bought out half of the company with business associate Martin Schmidhofer and renamed it Lewis and Martin Films.

 Lewis directed a short promotional film entitled Carving Magic, sponsored by Swift & Company, in 1959.
 Along with Swift & Company's “home economist” Martha Logan, the short starred William Kerwin and Harvey Korman, who would go on to star in other Lewis projects.